Tenjin25/MarginofVictory/NCRealignment/README.md

 ## Quick Start
-- Open `NC_Case_Study.md` to explore the full analysis, tables, and historical context.
+- Open `NC_Case_Study.md` to explore the full analysis, tables, historical context, "Key Takeaways" by district, and a comprehensive glossary.
 - Use the CSV data files for each election year to view raw district-level results.

 ## Key Findings (Sample)
 - North Carolina’s urban and suburban districts have trended more Democratic, while rural areas have shifted more Republican since 2008.
 - Split-ticket voting has declined but persists in some Council of State and judicial races.
 - Redistricting and legal battles have repeatedly altered the political landscape, making consistent analysis challenging without a stable map.
+- "Key Takeaways" sections summarize the most important trends and realignment patterns for each district.
+- County flips and margin analysis highlight the evolving partisan landscape and the impact of demographic and legal changes.

-## Glossary
+## Glossary of Key Terms
 - **Oth**: Other (third-party or independent candidates)
 - **Margin**: Difference in percentage points between the top two candidates
 - **Flip**: When a district or county changes party from the previous election
+- **Split-ticket voting**: When voters select candidates from different parties for different offices in the same election.
+- **Council of State**: The group of statewide elected executive offices in North Carolina, including Governor, Lt.
+Governor, Attorney General, and others.
+- **Redistricting**: The process of redrawing electoral district boundaries, often after a census, which can affect political representation and election outcomes.
+- **Key Takeaways**: Bullet-point summaries in the main case study highlighting the most important trends and insights for each district.
+- **County flip**: When a county changes party allegiance compared to the previous election for a given office.
+- **Retrofitting**: Applying historical election results to a new or current district map for consistent comparison across years.

 ## Contact & Feedback
 Questions, suggestions, or collaboration inquiries are welcome!
-Please contact Shamar Davis at [Shamard415@gmail.com] or via GitHub: [Tenjin25](https://github.com/Tenjin25).
+Please contact Shamar Davis at [Shamard415@gmail.com](mailto:Shamard415@gmail.com) or via GitHub: [Tenjin25](https://github.com/Tenjin25).

 ## Further Reading
 - [North Carolina State Board of Elections](https://www.ncsbe.gov/)